jinkwon14/FEND-WebsiteOptimization/src/README.md

 4. Decreased the number of pizzas.
 Made the number depend on the screen size.
 5. Positioned pizzas using %.
 6. Optimized image files using https://www.giftofspeed.com/jpg-compressor/
-7. Minified HTML file using http://kangax.github.io/html-minifier/
+7. Minified HTML, CSS, Java Script files.

 B.2 Specification: Time to resize pizzas is less than 5 ms using the pizza size slider on the views/pizza.html page.
 Resize time is shown in the browser developer tools.